chevere/docs/components/VarDump.md

 ## Shifting traces

-The dump information could be affected by layers on top of VarDump, the method `withShift` can be used to indicate how many previous back traces should be removed.
+The dump information could be affected by layers on top of VarDump, the method `withShift` can be used to indicate how many previous backtraces should be removed.

-> Check [source code](https://github.com/chevere/chevere/blob/main/src/Chevere/Components/VarDump/functions.php) for functions `xd` and `xdd` for a better understanding

 ## Replacing `var_dump`